Your FAQs on Dental Implants in Greater Heights

-Dental implants in Shaker Heights offer a wonderful replacement for one, two, or many missing teeth -- but you may have some questions about just how they work.
+Dental implants in Greater Heights offer a wonderful replacement for one, two, or many missing teeth -- but you may have some questions about just how they work.
 We’ve put together the following FAQ to help!

 What is a dental implant?

 A dental implant is a substitute for a missing tooth’s root.
 It is a tiny titanium post that is surgically implanted beneath the gum line.
 A connecting abutment is used to attach a crown, bridge, or denture to the dental implant.

 Dental implants are made out of biocompatible titanium, a material that promotes bone growth in the jaw to fully integrate with your mouth.

 How long does it take for dental implants to heal?